Get Tangem

 11-07-2023 11-52-58.png

 A decentralized exchange and trading platform.
-It allows users to buy and sell tokens that run on top of the Ethereum network.
-Users take funds out of their crypto wallets and place them in a liquidity pool, creating token pairs which they then can use to generate an income.
+It allows users to buy and sell tokens on the Ethereum network.
+Users take funds out of their crypto wallets and place them in a liquidity pool, creating token pairs that they can use to generate an income.

 MakerDAO (MKR)